A Nationals player tests positive for coronavirus, four others in quarantine on eve of opener

 This marks the Nationals’ second straight Opening Day that will be clouded by a positive test.
 In July, just hours before first pitch against the New York Yankees, Rizzo announced that star outfielder Juan Soto tested positive and would miss the beginning of the season (Soto later insisted it was a false positive).
 Soto was sidelined for eight games and returned in early August.

 Scherzer took the mound when the Nationals were last surrounded by such uncertainty.
+Now he will do so again.

 “We had seen so few positive cases across spring training as a whole,” Scherzer said Wednesday.
 “It just shows you how quickly that can turn.
 It can turn on a dime.
 We have to face it, and we have to overcome it.”